usnistgov/autoMOF/README.md

 For the implementation of the autonomous scheduler see [op_scheduler](./src/op_scheduler.py) For the implementation of the system of dependencies and mutexes see [unit_operation](./src/unit_operation.py) for the sample-wise UnitOPs, and [system_db_setup](./src/system_db_setup.py) for the mutexes associated with the physical resources of the robotic platform.

+For the archived version of the code base used in the manuscript "Optimal Resource Utilization for Autonomous Laboratory Orchestrators", see [v0.0.1](https://github.com/usnistgov/autoMOF/releases/tag/v0.0.1).
+For the script used to generate the figures in that manuscript see [reschedule_test.py](https://github.com/usnistgov/autoMOF/blob/684634cb0c7450671892d5b33d19e4aceffd017f/reschedule_test.py)

 ---

 ## Development